silviyaboteva/Slice-and-Dice/Course-Project/README.md

-# Requirements for the "Web front-end develeopment" course project
+# Requirements for the "Web front-end development" course project

 This document describes the final project assignment for Telerik Academy students in "Web front-end develeopment" course